Olympiacos Volos F.C.: Champions and promotion after 20 years to the top league, European journey and "Koriopolis" scandal

 Olympiacos finally became champion of Beta Ethniki two years later, in the 2009–2010 season, and returned to the top league after an absence of 20 years.
-The club had a good first season and finished 5th, qualifying for the Europa League for the first time in their history.
-On 28 July 2011, Olympiacos Volou was relegated to the Football League due to the ongoing match fixing scandal in Greece.
+The club had a good first season and finished 5th.
+Therefore Olympiacos qualified for the Europa League for the first time in their history, becoming the first team from the city of Volos to ever take part in a European competition.
+The team eliminated FK Rad and FC Differdange 03 and was drawn with Paris Saint-Germain F.C. at the play offs.
+However on 28 July 2011, Olympiacos Volos was relegated to the Football League due to the ongoing match fixing scandal in Greece.
 They were also excluded from the 2011–12 UEFA Europa League play-off round.
-Olympiacos Volos appealed against their expulsion from the Super League, and won, allowing them to remain in the Super League albeit starting with a 10-point deduction.
+Olympiacos Volos successfully appealed their expulsion from the Super League, allowing them to remain in the Super League albeit starting with a 10-point deduction.
 However, on 23 August 2011, the Greek Professional Sports Committee (EEA) stripped both Kavala and Olympiacos of their professional licence and demoted them to the amateur Delta Ethniki.
-This decision caused heavy riots in the city of Volos, between Olympiakos Volou fans and Police.
+This decision caused heavy riots in the city of Volos, between the fans of Olympiacos Volos and the police.

 Unlike Kavala, which accepted participation in 2011–12 Delta Ethniki, Olympiacos Volos did not, waiting for a decision on their appeal against the EEA.
 They claimed the EEA's decision had been a violation of the self-administration of football, and on 4 November 2011 they appealed to the Court of Arbitration for Sport in Lausanne.
-The club remained inactive, and most of its players moved on to other teams.
-On 7 June 2012, EEA approved a new share transfer during a session held for this purpose, approving the transfer of shares accounting for 58.11% of PAE Olympiacos Volos to Mr. Panagiotis Botsivalis, and, thus allowing the team to participate in Greek professional leagues.
-After a unique decision of the Hellenic Football Federation, Olympiacos Volos will participate in the Football League (Greece).
+The club remained inactive, and most of they players moved on to other teams.
+On 7 June 2012, EEA approved a new share transfer during a session held for this purpose, approving the transfer of shares accounting for 58.11% of PAE Olympiacos Volos to Panagiotis Botsivalis, and, thus allowing the team to participate in Greek professional leagues.
+After a unique decision of the Hellenic Football Federation, Olympiacos Volos participated in the Football League (Greece).